-D3 Fall Х
+D3 Fall X

-D3 Winter Х
+D3 Winter X

-D3 Spring Х
+D3 Spring X

-D3 Summer Х
+D3 Summer Χ

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit 45 quarter of measure? hours
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X freshman?
+D4 If yes, what is the minimum number of credits and the unit x of measure?